Shafiq-and-Company/boxd-events/MANAGeTOURNAMENT.md

 ### 6. Loading Participants from RSVPs

+Participants are loaded from RSVPs where users have RSVP'd 'going' to the event.
+The function joins with the users table to get participant information.

 ```javascript
 async function getTournamentParticipants(eventId) {
   // Get RSVPs for the event where status is 'going'